lewibs/keyfile/README.md

 * set it up to run with QMK so it can make the .bin right away and delete the keymap files
 * add a mod_pass key that applys a mod from a upper level to a lower level
 * Fix the bad path for a kf infinate recursion issue. to duplicate just give a bad path.
-* FIX the transparent color bug, where when you use TRANS it does not get the lower level rgb color.
+* Make a use layer rgb function for dual press keys with masks.
+This never does the correct color anymore!

 ## Build
 ```